Ownfos/cpp-tips/README.md

     // so you should pick one and use it as if it were declared only once.
     //
     // Though 'inline' keyword doesn't always make things have external linkage,
-    // it is usually involved with symbols that are external (e.g. static inline global variables, inline member functions, ...)
+    // it is usually involved with symbols that are external (e.g. static inline member variables).
+    // I think that's because symbols with internal linkage have no problem dealing with ODR.
     //
     // Note that 'inline static' and 'static inline' have the same effect,
     // but the latter is preferred because 'static' is a storage class specifier